NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 before any update to the list of member zones is visible in the catalog zone.

-When zones are deleted from a catalog zone, a primary MAY delete the member zone immediately after notifying secondaries.
+When zones are deleted from a catalog zone, a primary MAY delete the member zone immediately.
 It is up to the secondary nameserver to handle this condition correctly.

 {#zonereset}